dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 playing.
 We should make tab navigation work well for people who rely primarily on the keyboard, perhaps because they have a difficult time using a mouse.
-When we add animations, we should take care to avoid ones that make it more difficult for someone to actually use the website, such as ones that change the page layout in the middle of interactions.
-And we should consider when a page is overloaded with too much information, making it hard for people to understand things.
+When we add animations, we should take care to avoid ones that make it more difficult for someone to actually use the website, such as animations that change the page layout in the middle of interactions.
+And we should consider when a page is overloaded with too much information or too many elements, making it hard for people to understand things or how to actually use the website.

-Improving accessibility goes hand in hand with usability and search engine optimization.
+It's easy to forget about accessibility, but we should strive to make websites work well for as many people as possible.
+Accessibility also goes hand in hand with usability and search engine optimization.
 The course points out that improving one frequently means improving all the others.

 ## Reading the Documentation